ElecGiuseppe-lab/IoT-Project-EnviroSafe-System/README.md

 ### Source Code
 - `src/TelosB_firmware/`: nesC source code for TelosB responsible for data acquisition, processing, and transmission via UART to Arduino.

-- `src/Arduino_firmware/`: Arduino source code responsible for data reception, reconstruction, and transmission via UART to the Bolt microcontroller's Wi-Fi module.
+- `src/Arduino_firmware/`: source code for Arduino responsible for data reception, reconstruction, and transmission via UART to the Bolt microcontroller's Wi-Fi module.
 Arduino is also responsible for automatic actuator control based on environmental conditions.

-- `src/Bolt_Cloud_IoT/`: Source code for the Bolt cloud platform for creating a dedicated web application accessible via a web browser for remote monitoring.
+- `src/Bolt_Cloud_IoT/`: source code for the Bolt cloud platform for creating a dedicated web application accessible via a web browser for remote monitoring.

-- `src/Python_Debug_TelosB/`: Source code to be run using Visual Studio Code with integrated Python to verify proper communication between TelosB and Arduino.
+- `src/Python_Debug_TelosB/`: source code to be run using Visual Studio Code with integrated Python to verify proper communication between TelosB and Arduino.